mattermost/docs/source/developer/webhooks-incoming.md

 6. Just like regular posts, the text will be limited to 4000 characters at maximum

 7. With debugging enabled, the server will print the request body of all incoming webhooks to the console.
-You can enable and disable debugging in the `config/config.json` file under `"EnableWebhookDebugging"`

 ### Slack Compatibility

 Mattermost makes it easy to take integrations written for Slack's proprietary JSON payload format and repurpose them to become Mattermost integrations.
 For example:

 #### Connecting Mattermost to GitLab using Slack UI

 GitLab is the leading open-source alternative to GitHub and offers built-in integrations with Slack.
 Rather than having to change code to support Mattermost, users can add Mattermost webhooks directly into the interface for Slack.

 1. In GitLab, go to **Settings** > **Services** and select **Slack**.
 2. Paste in the incoming webhook URL provided by Mattermost from under **Main Menu** > **Integration** > **Incoming Webhooks**.
 3. Optionally set the **Username** you'd like displayed when the notification is made.
 Leave the **Channel** field blank
 4. Click **Save** then test the settings to confirm posts will be made to Mattermost

 #### Translating Slack's proprietary data format to Mattermost

 The following describes the automatic translations Mattermost performance to process data coming from Slack:

 1. Payloads designed for Slack using `<>` to note the need to hyperlink a URL, such as ```payload={"text": "<http://www.mattermost.com/>"}```, are translated to the equivalent markdown in Mattermost and rendered the same as you would see in Slack
 2. Similiarly, payloads designed for Slack using `|` within a `<>` to define linked text, such as ```payload={"text": "Click <http://www.mattermost.com/|here> for a link."}```, are also translated to the equivalent markdown in Mattermost and rendered the same as you would see in Slack